UnrulyNatives/laravel-starter-kit-and-snippets/README.md

 # FEATURES

-A complete, DB fed list of implemented and future features is avalable at the [DEMO site](http://dev.unrulynatives.com).
+A complete, DB-fed list of implemented and future features is avalable at the [DEMO site](http://dev.unrulynatives.com).
 Most of the features are developed by preconfigured 3rd aprty packages.

 ## Assorted solutions